Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies

-\paragraph{End-to-end \DVN~ Learning} We train our entire framework, including the base model and \DVN~, in an end-to-end fashion, by directly feeding the local trigger predictions to both \DVN~ and the oracle value function.
-The process is demonstrated in \Cref{fig:dvn_end2end}.
-An intuitive oracle value function $v^*(\bm{\hat{y}}^{trig}, \bm{y}^{trig})$ for learning \DVN~ is the trigger classification $F_1$ metric.
-However, to accommodate continuous outputs $\bm{\hat{y}}^{trig}$, $v^*(\bm{\hat{y}}^{trig}, \bm{y}^{trig})$ needs to be relaxed.
-Following \citet{Gygli2017DeepVN}, we adopted a relaxed form of $F_1$,
+\paragraph{End-to-end \DVN~ Learning} We train \DEED~ in an end-to-end fashion by directly feeding the local trigger predictions to both \DVN~ and the oracle value function.
+The trigger classification $F_1$ metric adopted by previous works \cite{Wadden2019EntityRA, lin-etal-2020-joint} is used as the \textit{oracle value function} $v^*(\bm{y}^{trig}, \bm{y}^{trig*})$.
+To accommodate continuous outputs, $v^*(\bm{y}^{trig}, \bm{y}^{trig*})$ needs to be relaxed.
+We relaxed the output label for each token from $[0, 1]$ to $(0, 1)$.
+Union and intersection set operations for computing the $F_1$ scores are replaced with element-wise minimum and maximum operations, respectively.
+The relaxed \textit{oracle value function} is denoted as $\underline{v}^*(\bm{y}_{trig}, \bm{y}^*_{trig})$.
+The loss function for the trigger DVN is the following: